sminez/structex/README.md

   - `g/$re/` "guard" the rest of the following chain on `$re` matching dot.
   - `v/$re/` "inverse guard" the rest of the following chain on `$re` _not_ matching dot.

+> Note that the use of '/' as the delimiter here is by convention: any character
+> other than ';' may be used.
+To insert your chosen delimiter inside of the argument of an operator or action, escape it with a backslash.

 [^narrow]: The `n` narrowing operator is a new edition to the syntax added by this crate.
 In Pike's original system this narrowing was possible via "address"